google/osv.dev/vulnfeeds/README.md

 false positives.

 ## Extracting affected versions and commits
-Where possible, we try to extract affected version ranges from descriptions and other fields, and extract commit hashes from e.g. GitHub links.
+Where possible, we try to extract affected version ranges from descriptions (pattern matching) and other fields.
+We also extract commit hashes from e.g. GitHub links.

 Extracted version numbers are cross referenced against the list of actual versions released in the package manager to ensure accuracy.